-- based partnerships between judicial branch entities and institutes of higher learning, nonprofits, and other professional organizations to maximize shared use of educational resources and to ensure branchwide access to comprehensive, relevant academic content. - Increase access for judicial branch personnel to continuing education opportunities; enhance local courts' educational resources and environments. - 5.
+- 3. Create and maintain educationbased partnerships between judicial branch entities and institutes of higher learning, nonprofits, and other professional organizations to maximize shared use of educational resources and to ensure branchwide access to comprehensive, relevant academic content. - Increase access for judicial branch personnel to continuing education opportunities; enhance local courts' educational resources and environments. - 5.
 Promote public trust and confidence in the judicial branch by establishing and maintaining high standards of professionalism, ethics, and performance for judicial branch personnel.